 Undoubtedly, thanks to his merits and prayers, they remained steadfast.
 In addition, many others old and young arrived.
 Then, kings, princes, and noblemen of different kingdoms erected numerous monasteries whose names were written around 1263.

 In 1262, the aforementioned Eusebius, the provincial prior, having taken several brothers with him, came to Urban IV and asked for the Blessed Augustine’s Rule.
 St. Thomas Aquinas usefully came to help in the Roman Curia.

 Eusebius, a most prosperous and a most sincere father, who always lived in the greatest submission to the Lord God and very zealously serving his fellow men, established numerous cenobia in Hungary.
 When he was about to go to eternal rest near the moment of his death, in order to shape the religious and saintly life, gave a beautiful encouragement to all his numerous disciples.
-That they would love God above all else, and then our neighbour, because these are the two main commandments given to us.
-Moreover, that among other virtues they keep obedience, for the kingdom of heaven is gained only by those obedience to the commandments.
+They would love God above all else, and then our neighbour, because these are the two main commandments given to us.
+Moreover, among other virtues, they especially keep obedience, for the kingdom of heaven is gained only by those obedience to the commandments.
 He then added that they ought to keep his salutary instructions as a mark of unity.
 In the presence of the brothers while they were praying, in beautiful old age, he fell asleep with his fathers and was buried at the Holy Cross on February 20.